 In the early 1980s, when DNS was designed, there was no consideration for strong security mechanisms in the protocol.
 Computers at that time were underpowered compared with today’s machines, public key cryptography was a relatively new concept and highly regulated, and the network was much smaller, with fewer participants who were relatively well known and trusted.
 As the network grew and evolved, DNS remained unchanged as an insecure and unauthenticated protocol.

 In 1993, the IETF started a public discussion around how DNS could be made more trustworthy.
 Eventually, a set of extensions to DNS, called Domain Name System Security Extensions (DNSSEC), were settled on, and formally published in 2005.
 These extensions replaced earlier proposals as a definitive way forward for securing DNS.
 Though it’s been almost a decade since this publication, DNSSEC is still far from mainstream adoption.

-There are several catalysts pushing DNSSEC adoption, one of which is Dan Kaminsky’s cache poisoning attack from 2008.
+There are several catalysts pushing DNSSEC adoption, one of which is Dan Kaminsky’s .
 This attack highlighted the significant trust issues in traditional DNS, and how DNSSEC is well positioned to solve them.
 However, even after a significant amount of work, adoption is lagging — there are several factors holding DNSSEC adoption back.
 Among them are network operators that prefer stability to complexity (for good reason).
 Another difficulty with DNSSEC adoption is that there is no universal consensus around whether DNSSEC is the right tool to secure the DNS.

 DNS poisoning attacks are simple to describe, but difficult to pull off.
 Take the sequence of events: